olimorris/onedarkpro.nvim/README.md

-    cursorline = false, -- Use cursorline highlighting? transparency = false, -- Use a transparent background? terminal_colors = true, -- Use the theme's colors for Neovim's :terminal? window_unfocused_color = false, -- When the window is out of focus, change the normal background?
+    cursorline = false, -- Use cursorline highlighting? transparency = false, -- Use a transparent background? terminal_colors = true, -- Use the theme's colors for Neovim's :terminal? highlight_inactive_windows = false, -- When the window is out of focus, change the normal background?
   }
 })